ryansakurai/minecraft-bots/README.md

 <h1 align="center"> ⛏️ Minecraft Bots ⛏️ </h1>

-Bots/scripts made in Python to automate repetitive and boring tasks in Minecraft.
+Scripts made in Python to automate repetitive and boring tasks in Minecraft.
 You can start all of them pressing ",".
 They use:

 - PyAutoGUI: to control the mouse and keyboard;
 - Keyboard: to create event listeners for keyboard inputs.